Stafford Castle: Post-war

 In the immediate post-war years, the mature woodland that surrounded the Keep was felled, which may have led to the structure being exposed to high winds.
 By 1949 large pieces of masonry had begun to fall from the towers, which were declared unsafe.
 Mr. and Mrs. Stokes, the last caretakers of the castle and its grounds, vacated the building that winter.
 The site became a target for vandals and in 1961 Lord Stafford gave the Keep to the local authority.

-In 1978 professional excavations began to reveal the complex archaeology of the site, which had been for generations the seat of one of the most important families in the region.
+In 1978 professional excavations began to show the complex archaeology of the site, which had been for generations the seat of one of the most important families in the region.
 The excavations continued for many years, becoming one of the area's biggest employers of young people during the severe economic depression of the early 1980s.
 These excavations and establishment of a reconstructed medieval herb garden were documented over many years by the BBC.

 On the site's official public opening in 1988, a heritage trail was established with signage and interpretation, and new fencing on improved trails.
 In 1992 a new purpose-built museum and gift/refreshments shop opened on-site below the castle mound.